If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - Overkill unless you're doing this for real

-My recommendation: Start with DaVinci Resolve (free).
+Recommendation: Start with DaVinci Resolve (free).
 It's genuinely powerful.
 Once you outgrow it or want to go faster, upgrade.

 Storage & Backup (Important!)